Sunglasses are Fashionable and Functional

 From sunburn to skin cancer, almost everyone is aware of the damage ultraviolet (UV) radiation can inflict on their skin.
 However, very few understand the dangers of UV exposure to their eyesight.
-In fact, while more than 8 out of 10 Americans know that extended UV exposure can cause skin cancer, fewer than 1 out of 10 know it can harm their eyes.
-Additionally, 20% of Americans mistakenly believe that UV damage is reversible.
+In fact, while more than eight out of 10 Americans know that extended UV exposure can cause skin cancer, fewer than one out of 10 know it can harm their eyes.
+Additionally, 20 percent of Americans mistakenly believe that UV damage is reversible.

 Sunglasses Quality Matters

-Considering the potential damage that UV exposure can cause to eyesight, everyone should be wearing lenses that block 100% of UVA and UVB rays.
+Considering the potential damage that UV exposure can cause to eyesight, everyone should be wearing lenses that block 100 percent of UVA and UVB rays.

 Polarized Lenses Block Glare

-Stop and ask Dr. Duong to be sure your sunglasses provide 100% protection from UVA and UVB rays.
-If they don’t, we can help you pick out a fashionable pair offer function and protection too!
+Stop by to see us at Designer Eyes to be sure your sunglasses provide 100 percent protection from UVA and UVB rays.
+If they don’t, we can help you pick out a fashionable pair that offers function and protection, too!